top of page

 You might recognize yourself here.

-You feel panic or guilt when you try to hold a boundary.
+• You feel guilt when you set a boundary

 That's not a mindset problem.